 11. Switch To HTTPS

-Google Chrome starting from 2018 marked sites without an SSL certificate as “not secure,” which has a negative impact on your reputation, page views and almost everything.
+Google Chrome marks websites without an SSL certificate as “not secure,” which has a negative impact on your reputation, page views, and almost everything.

 It will help your pages rank above the insecure pages as well as rank in voice search results.